 The guidance on this is now different in the four nations of the UK.

-In Scotland "women can identify one supportive person to accompany them to antenatal and postnatal appointments, provided that person is not ill or showing any symptoms of coronavirus."
+In Scotland "women can identify one supportive person to accompany them to antenatal or postnatal appointments and scans, provided that person is not ill or showing any symptoms of coronavirus.
+Where women require additional support, for example of a carer, advocate or translator, or in the case of a minor, a parent, this person can be in addition to the supportive person."

 In Wales women can be accompanied by "her partner/nominated other" at least for a 12-week pregnancy dating scan, early pregnancy clinic, anomaly scan and attendance at a Fetal Medicine Department, and possibly for other appointments at the Trust's discretion.